android/games-samples/trivialkart/trivialkart-unity/README.md

 A sample game demonstrating use of Google Play technologies on Android with the Unity engine.

-This verson of TrivialKart demonstrates in-app purchases through Google Play using the Unity IAP system.
+This verson of TrivialKart demonstrates:

+* In-app purchases through Google Play using the Unity IAP system
+* Play Games Services, for signin, achievements, leaderboards, friends and cloud save
+* The Input SDK for Google Play Games for PC

 ## Pre-requisites

-- Unity 2019 LTS or higher with Android build support
+* Unity 2020 LTS or higher with Android build support (Play plugins are compatible with earlier version of Unity, but this project is built using 2020)

-### Pre-requsities for enabling IAP
+### Pre-requsities for enabling Google Play features

-- Google Play developer account
+* Google Play developer account

 ## Getting started